This post may contain affiliate links. Please read our disclosure policy.

 - Chicken – Boneless skinless chicken breasts or thighs work great for this pasta recipe.

 - Pesto – DeLallo’s jarred basil pesto is my favorite!
 It has the perfect balance of basil, garlic olive oil, pine nuts, and Parmigiano-Reggiano.
+You can also use homemade basil pesto if you prefer.

 - Sun-dried tomatoes – They add a sweet tomato flavor and chewy texture.
 I love using DeLallo’s julienne cut sun-dried tomatoes as a way to save a step of cutting them.

 - Shallots – A smaller onion with a milder flavor.
+You can also use yellow onion.

 - Chicken broth – Instead of cooking the pasta in water you’ll use chicken broth for more flavor.